 The mission of Ten Thousand Villages is to “create opportunities for artisans in developing countries to earn income by bringing their products and stories to our markets through long-term, fair trading relationships.”

-Ten Thousand Villages offers home decor, jewelry, fashion, stationary, games and more.
+Ten Thousand Villages offers home decor, jewelry, fashion, stationery, games, and more.

 Serrv – “Fighting global poverty through fair and ethical trade” since 1949.
-Their work in “25 countries worldwide…empower(s) over 8,000 artisans and farmers every year by selling their beautiful handcrafts.”
+Their work in “25 countries worldwide…empower(s) over 8,000 artisans and farmers every year by selling their beautiful handicrafts.”